 What is the point of couple travel?
 You need to be enjoying the attractions and sights with your significant other, otherwise, what is the point?
 We could have seen the Taj Mahal from our computer screens…

 Put your camera and phones away for a while, walk back through the place, breath it in, share a glance and a kiss and THEN beat the traffic!

 There is nothing more annoying than visiting a country with someone and then not straying from the bounds of your familiar customs and routines.
 You’re in a new country, try something new!

 Remember that travelling can be tough, especially when there is a little something called culture shock!
-Now, you will experience this if you decided to live abroad or travel for a long time.
-We didn’t even realize we were going through it at first.
+Now, you will experience this if you decide to live abroad or travel for a long time.
+We didn’t even realise we were going through it at first.
 You might feel a little lost or uncomfortable and things might not all work out the way you planned.

 Whatever you do, don’t play the blame game!
 Blaming each other will not help your case, and you are putting so much extra stress on the other person, who is probably feeling it as much as you are.

-Lastly and this is an important one and something our generation is currently struggling with!
+This is an important one and something our generation is currently struggling with.

-Sure, Byron and I, as well as many other travel bloggers, have a good relationship, we get to travel, but our lives are not perfect, nobody’s are, but who is going to upload the bad, sad moments of life.
+Sure, Byron and I, as well as many other travel bloggers, have a good relationship, we get to travel, but our lives are not perfect.
+Nobody’s is.
+But who is going to upload the bad, sad moments of life?